Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A thunderous wind descends around you, forcing each creature within 3 *(4.5m)* of you to succeed on a STR Save or take 4d8 Bludgeoning damage and be knocked [prone](conditions.md#prone).
 Then, you can fly up to 12 *(18m)*.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, the effect’s radius increases by 1 *(1.5m)* for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the effect’s radius increases by 1 *(1.5m)* for each slot level above 5.
 - **Classes**: Cleric, Paladin, Sorcerer, Warlock, Wizard *(Source: CS)*